localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 ## What’s next?

-As we continue to push out new features in our platform & toolings, the fundamental goal remains the same: *Bringing the individual developer back in by empowering them and making things less complicated!* All while keeping the **developer experience**, **product quality**, and **user feedback** at the forefront of our efforts.
+As we continue to push out new features in our platform & core emulator, the fundamental goal remains the same: *Providing the best tooling and empowering cloud developers to enable a seamless dev experience across the entire development lifecycle.* A cornerstone in our approach is to keep the **developer experience**, **product quality**, and **user feedback** at the forefront of our efforts.
 Your active participation has been the bedrock of our progress!

+Stay tuned for more news and awesome features in the upcoming months - we couldn't be more excited and pumped to work with our huge user base across the globe - and we're just getting started. 🚀 If you happen to be attending AWS re:Invent this year, come meet us there at **Booth #1074** in the main Expo hall!

 Thank you for your support and welcome to LocalStack 3.0!